Introduction

 1. Communication and end-user awareness

 In parallel to the technical measures described below, please make sure to communicate to employees that they have received the malicious Teams External Invite or Teams Chat Message.
 Share identifiable material, like the impersonated name, email address and screenshots of the attack.
 Ask employees to delete the chat in the Teams application while IT is handling the response operation.
+Advise employees to report any suspicious site or activity to IT for further investigation.

 Ask end-users who clicked or accepted the invite, to report the event to IT allowing them to investigate employee systems.
 In the cases we have seen, IT had already deployed EDR on all systems in advance.
 This allowed us to perform mass threat hunts and scans for indicators of compromise, where end-user feedback only served as confirmation.